-The NYCA will engage civil society through a range of discussion platforms.
-These will be used to work out what is needed in our education and VET systems to equip young people with the skills, capabilities and support required to transition from school, and to participate in work and the community in the future.
+The NYCA will engage civil society through a range of discussion platforms including written submissions, public hearings, focus groups, and events.
+These will be used to work out what is needed to equip young people with the skills, capabilities and support required to transition from education and to participate in work and the community.

 Young people will be front and centre in what NYCA does.
 We want to ensure that they are informed, heard and are able to shape their own futures.

 The NYCA recognises that no one sector can solve Australia’s major societal challenges alone – this can only be done through engagement in partnerships and collaborative frameworks across civil society.